 Do you want to know how to make a plant pot lighthouse?
-I just love the beach and I’ve been looking for creative ways to incorporate beachy decor into my home.
-This flower pot lighthouse is the perfect project to accent my shell collection!
-With just a few easy to find materials you can have your own nifty flower pot lighthouse in under an hour or two.
-This project is so easy that you don’t need any crafting experience in order to do it yourself.
-Check out my step by step guide and get started!
+I just love the beach and I’ve been looking for creative ways to incorporate beachy, coastal decor into my home.
+This decorative lighthouse is the perfect project to accent my shell collection!
+With just a few easy-to-find materials you can have your own nifty flower pot lighthouse in under an hour or two.
+This DIY lighthouse is an easy craft project, you don’t need any crafting experience in order to do it yourself.
+Check out my step-by-step guide and get started!

 - 3 flower pots (We’ll be stacking the pots so make sure that they are different sizes and stack nicely.
 I got a 4”, 6”, and 8” flower pot for my lighthouse).
 I used terra cotta pots of various sizes

 - Waterproof silicone